Editorial Exodus: When The Pen Is No Longer Mightier Than The Business Model

 With AI improving every year, some fear that:

-Although AI can improve efficiency, the academic world is still debating whether it should take over important editorial roles.
+While AI can improve efficiency, the academic world is still debating whether it should take over critical editorial roles.
 But at the rate things are going, we might soon see a new journal: AI Transactions on Everything, Reviewed by Robots.

 What’s Next for Academic Publishing?